Buckley Country Day School

-Buckley Country Day School is an independent, coeducational day school providing elementary and middle education to 330 students in grades toddler through eight in Roslyn, New York State, United States.
+Buckley Country Day School is an independent, coeducational day school providing elementary and middle education to 336 students in grades pre-nursery through eight in Roslyn, New York, United States.
 Buckley was founded in 1923 and opened the doors of its first building in Great Neck to a class of twenty-three children.
 It was begun as a day school but for a period accepted boarding students in the middle grades.

 In 1955, as the school's enrollment continued to increase, Buckley moved to its current location in the Village of North Hills in Roslyn.
 It is operated on a not-for-profit basis by an appointed twenty-two-member Board of Trustees.
 It is chartered by the Board of Regents of the University of the State of New York.
 The school is accredited by the New York State Association of Independent Schools and is a member of the National Association of Independent Schools.

 The campus

-Buckley has a 28 acre campus, which includes a classroom building, library, three athletic fields, tennis courts, and a playground.
-The building houses all the classrooms, two science labs, two computer labs, an art studio, a woodshop, and three gymnasiums.
-The recently completed Hagedorn Library Learning Center contains over 16,000 volumes and is used by students from as early as nursery school.
+Buckley has a 28 acre campus, which includes two classroom buildings, library, three athletic fields, tennis courts, and three playgrounds.
+The buildings house all the classrooms, two science labs, an art studio, a woodshop, and three gymnasiums.
+The Hagedorn Library Learning Center contains over 16,000 volumes and is used by students from pre-nursery to eighth grade.

 The campus includes four outdoor swimming pools, which are open only in the summer during Buckley Camp and end-of-the-year parties, and a pond.

 The campus was developed on land once part of a colonial farm owned by Isaac Underhill Willets.

 Traditions

 Buckley maintains a number of traditions.
-Every 8th grader designs and carves a square foot wooden plaque; these are installed in the hallways of the school.
+Every 8th grader designs and carves a square foot wooden plaque; these are installed in the hallways of the school and remain displayed on campus forever.
 These plaques contain the name and graduation year of the individual student; they date to 1927.
 Both the 8th grade and 3rd grade produce annual plays.
 Each year the 1st graders perform The Nutcracker ballet.
-Since 1973, the school has held an annual fall fair in October.
+Since 1973, the school has held an annual Fall Fair in October.

 Athletics

 Red-Blue Field Day is held annually in the spring.
 The school's two "red" and "blue" teams compete.
-This tradition started in 1935 and as of 2018 the Red team is leading 46 to 38.
+This tradition started in 1935 and as of 2024 the Red team is leading 47 to 40.
 Student records on field day are kept, the oldest being from 1981.

 Pop culture

-Some scenes in School of Rock, such as those in the cafeteria and the teacher's lounge (Room One), were filmed at Buckley.
+Some scenes in School of Rock, such as those in the cafeteria and the teacher's lounge (The Reception Room, formerly known as Room One), were filmed at Buckley.